 A: Over time, the papilla may grow back on its own, depending on the severity of the injury.
 If you are having the area grafted, ask the Periodontist if there is anything they can do to repair the damaged papilla.
 It might be possible, but it’s not always predictable.

 This entry was posted on Wednesday, August 15th, 2012 at 12:34 pm and is filed under Gum Grafting.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.